 - Within a few days of Mum’s death and unbeknown to Soei and the rest of the family, Katrina’s lawyers put a caveat on Mum’s will to stop Soei from being appointed executrix (as nominated by Mum in her will); they did so to prevent Soei from pursuing the Grandmother’s Claim.

 - At law, such caveat operates for only six months and Katrina’s lawyers failed to realise the need for an extension.
-The court appointed Soei as executrix in November 2007.
+The court appointed Soei as executrix in November 2007 after Soei had made an innocently late application.
 In the following year, Elizabeth and Katrina’s lawyers continued to fight to stop the now-official executrix from progressing the Grandmother’s Claim.
 Their efforts proved fruitless and costly- in June 2008 Associate Judge Macready ordered the Grandmother’s Claim to proceed and it finally reached hearing in March 2009, two years and three months after mother had died.

-Since the claim was indefensible, I stood aside and left Katrina and Lindsay to take the conduct of the defence in the Grandmother’s Claim.
-In his judgment, Judge Palmer stated that he had no doubt whatever over the evidence and confirmed the factual existence of Katrina’s Grandfather Trust dating back to 1976; he found George had breached his duty as trustee when he sold the trust property in 1996 and took, in blunt layman’s term, stolen, the money from the Grandfather’s Trust into his own estate.
-Judge Palmer, relying on the written instruction given by Father to George, directed the trust money to go to an ongoing Grandfather’s Trust rather than to the Mum’s deceased estate; the Judge foreshadowed that, as the trustee of Grandfather’s Trust, I would need direction from the court on how to manage it; the trust money of course had first to be separated from George’s estate.
+Since the claim was indefensible, I stood aside and left Katrina and Lindsay to take the conduct of defending their father’s estate in the Grandmother’s Claim.
+In his judgment, Judge Palmer stated that he had no doubt whatever over the evidence and confirmed the factual existence of Katrina’s Grandfather Property Trust dating back to 1976.
+He found George had breached his duty as trustee when he sold the trust property in 1996 and intermingled the money from the sale with his own assets (in blunt layman’s term, George stole the trust money).
+The Judge further found that George had breached his duty in not informing the life beneficiary, his Mum, of the existence of the trust.
+At the time of the judgment, Mum having already passed away, and Judge Palmer, relying on the written instruction given by Father to George, directed the trust money to go to an ongoing Grandfather’s Trust rather than to the Mum’s deceased estate.
+The Judge foreshadowed that, as the trustee of Grandfather’s Trust, I would need direction from the court on how to manage it; the trust money of course had first to be separated from George’s estate.

 Part III- The Katrina Case against Me